one-commercial-partner/OCPScale/docs/Azure/StudyGroups/AZ-220/03ImplementEdge.md

 ### Configure an IoT Edge device
 * Select and deploy an appropriate gateway pattern
+* Implement Industrial IoT solutions with modules like Modbus and OPC
 * Implement module-to-module communication
 * Implement and configure offline support